Regulatory Model Numbers

 Note: RJ-45 to DB-9 connections: For models with a console management port on the rear panel, RJ-45 pin 1 (RTS) is connected to RJ-45 pin 8 (CTS); RJ-45 pin 2 (DTR) and RJ-45 pin 7 (DSR) are not electrically connected to any signal.

-Figure 9 displays the console, management, and USB ports in a representative configuration.
-Some earlier devices have ports where the USB port is located slightly differently.
+Figure 9 - Console, Management, and USB Ports display the console, management, and USB ports in a representative configuration.
+Some earlier devices had ports where the USB port was located slightly differently.

 Figure 9.
 Console, Management, and USB Ports